rockerest/log/README.md

     Sometimes the `node` command is not registered properly.
 This usually depends on the mechanism by which you installed Node.
 If `node -v` just isn't a command on your system, you can [try this](http://stackoverflow.com/a/18130296/597122).
 In most cases, all you need to do is `sudo ln -s /usr/bin/nodejs /usr/bin/node`.
 For Windows users, make sure the install directory for `node` is in your system `%PATH%`.

-- you will need to install [Bower](http://bower.io/#install-bower) and [Grunt](http://gruntjs.com/getting-started) globally
+- you will need to install [Grunt](http://gruntjs.com/getting-started) globally

-    Run these commands in your terminal:
+    Run this command in your terminal:
     `sudo npm install -g grunt-cli`
-    `sudo npm install -g bower`

 - you will need to install the application dependencies and manipulate them as needed